Some of our most frequently asked questions…..

 Can I come into the station if I don’t want to travel?

-When our usual trains to Bodiam are running, a TravelCard or Platform ticket provides access to the station facilities and can be purchased at the Booking Office.
-For some special events we are unable to provide Platform tickets – please check the event page.
+When our usual trains to Bodiam are running, a Ticket or Platform ticket provides access to the station facilities and can be purchased at the Booking Office.
+During COVID restrictions and for some special events we are unable to provide Platform tickets.

 Are you really all volunteers?